 The Center for Molecular Toxicology and Carcinogenesis (CMTC) was formed in 1997 to develop and expand programs in toxicology and carcinogenesis at Penn State.
-Over the past sixteen years, the center has fostered the development of interdisciplinary research programs as well as graduate and undergraduate programs in toxicology.
-This was accomplished by the hiring of outstanding faculty, post-doctoral fellows, coupled with the recruitment of highly qualified students.
+Over the past twenty-two years, the center has fostered the development of interdisciplinary research programs as well as graduate and undergraduate programs in toxicology.
+This was accomplished by the hiring of outstanding faculty and post-doctoral fellows, coupled with the recruitment of highly qualified students.

-The metabolomics facility is housed within the CMTC and we provide administrative support and work closely with this core laboratory.
-Financial support for the CMTC is provided from a variety of sources including Penn State Institutes for Energy and the Environment, the Huck Institutes for the Life Sciences, grants from industry and the National Institutes of Health.
+The Metabolomics Core Facility is housed within the CMTC and we provide administrative support and work closely with this core laboratory.
+The CMTC is located in the Huck Institutes of the Life Sciences Building and is funded and supported by a variety of sources including the Institutes of Energy and the Environment http://www.iee.psu.edu , the Huck Institutes of the Life Sciences https://www.huck.psu.edu , the Strategic Interdisciplinary Research Office https://www.research.psu.edu/siro , and grants from Industry and the National Institutes of Health https://www.nih.gov

 Overall goals of the center are: